-In every year since 1968, Watson Fellowships have given a select group of new college graduates the opportunity to pursue a year of personally significant, non-academic, independent inquiry and travel abroad.
-A Watson year is a true year (12 full months) rather than an academic year.
+OVERVIEW: In every year since 1968, Thomas J. Watson Fellowships have given a select group of new college graduates the opportunity to pursue 12 months of personally significant, non-academic, independent inquiry and travel abroad.
 A Watson project is not academic research in any traditional sense and cannot involve formal study at an academic institution.
-Rather, a Watson project must be experiential and must be of personal significance.
+Rather, a Watson project must be experiential and of personal significance.
 Finally, the project must engage the Fellow in an inquiry that is founded on exposure to and engagement with new cultures.

 According to the Watson Foundation: